DII-LIH-Luxembourg/cycadas/README.md

 To run:

--   Checkout the develop branch, and within R:
+-   Checkout the main branch, and within R:

 ``` r
 library(devtools)